Tcukanov/allpartyrental/docs/provider-cities.md

 }
 ```

+### Service Location Logic

+**Important:** Services are **not directly tied to cities**.
+Instead:

+1. **Services belong to providers** - Each service has a `providerId` but no `cityId`
+2. **Providers serve cities** - The `ProviderCity` table tracks which cities each provider serves
+3. **Service availability** - A service is available in a city if its provider serves that city
+4. **Location filtering** - When filtering services by city, the system finds all providers who serve that city, then returns their services

-This provides several benefits:
+This design provides several benefits:
-- Cleaner database design with proper relationships
+- Services are location-agnostic and can be offered in multiple cities
+- Providers can easily manage their service areas without affecting individual services
-- More efficient querying of provider locations
+- More efficient querying and better database normalization
-- Simplified API endpoints for managing locations
+- Simplified service creation (no need to specify city for each service)

 ## API Endpoints